Agueria/ExpenseTrackerApp/README.md

 # ExpenTra App
+One of my first full stack projects.

 ## About
-Expenditure Tracking Application, my one of the first full stack projects.
-The application will simply make it easier for you to keep track of your expenses.
+Expenditure Tracking Application, The application will simply make it easier for you to keep track of your expenses.